joey-qytyku/OS-90-fixed/docs/code.md

 x86 assembly code must be compatible with the Netwide Assembler.
 * Tabs should be used between instructions and operands.
 * Tab size is 8 spaces
 * No spaces after the comma
-* Cases same as C
+* Cases same as C for procedures
-* No instructions after a label
+* No instructions after a label on same line

 Local variables are not really a concern here.